Playground-Finder/Web-FrontEnd/README.md

 - Jean Armstrong (Developer)
 - Samsudeen Naina (Developer)

-We will update the details on this project as we have them...
+We will update the details on this project as things progress...

 Stack:

 Front-End:
--React
--React-Bootstrap
+ React/React-Bootstrap/

 Back-End:
--.NET
--MongoDB
+.NET/MongoDB/